Curriculum Vitae (Academic)

 I am listed in “Who’s Who in Queensland.”

 Publications and presentations at national and international conferences (VASTA: Glasgow 2005; Voice Review: 2001; 2003; 2005) on voice in the outdoor theatre, voice training, the development of community theatre, and Shakespeare in actor training.

 New technologies research practitioner (Academic)

-Beginning in 2001, Kate developed an interest in the potential for developing e-learning assets for use in the creative arts.
-She integrated several of these technologies into several theoretical and practical university courses and continues to investigate the learning potential of online discourse.
+With the availability of the internet and the World Wide Web from 2001, I developed an interest in the potential for developing e-learning assets for use in the creative arts.
+I integrated several of these technologies into several theoretical and practical university courses.
+For the past 20 years, I have continued to investigate the learning potential of online discourse and digital course creation.

 International World Theatre Day Global Organising Committee: March 27, 2010, 2011.

 AUC Create World Conference: Griffith University, Brisbane 2007, 2008, 2009

 AUC Conference, Gold Coast Australia; 3rd International Pedagogies and Learning Conference, Springfield Australia; Create World 2007-2009, Griffith University Australia; Shift Happens (Arts and Technology Conference) 2009.